 I personally have produced reliable PCBs, that only use high precision resistors for multiple 4-20mA receivers, for industrial air dryer controllers and operating theater environmental monitoring systems.
 As for additional signal filtering and processing, today’s microcontrollers have powerful ADCs that you should take advantage of.

 Now that you know how to speed up your 4-20mA current loop receiver design, you need the right software to do it.
-CircuitStudio can help you design professional PCBs while keeping costs in check.
+CircuitStudio can help you design professional PCBs while keeping cost in check.

 Have a question about 4-20mA current loop receivers?
 Contact an expert at Altium today.